ioccc-src/winner/2001/williams/README.md

 ## Judges' comments:

-The only way to win is not to play.
+A strange game.
+The only winning move is not to play.
 No, really; you can't actually win.  :)

 The formatting really wants a wide screen; if you can't read it that way, it's the standard "three triangles around a circular" logo for nukes.